What Is a Spiritual Journey? An Insider Guide to Transformation

 The Self sees through all of the illusions (Maya), including all the false identification and contrived concepts that the mind likes to invent and play with.

-Extensive prior programming (what the Taoists call “mundane conditioning”), contrivance, and inertia must be overcome along one’s journey to the Self.
+We must overcome extensive prior programming (what the Taoists call “mundane conditioning”), contrivance, and inertia along one’s journey to the Self.

 As such, many never truly engage with the “adventure,” instead staying exclusively in the material domain (what’s known).

-But for those that do say a “hearty yes,” eventually, that Herculean effort that supported earlier stage progress becomes a hindrance.
+But for those who do say a “hearty yes,” eventually, that Herculean effort that supported earlier stage progress becomes a hindrance.
 It, too, must be discarded.

 Now, instead of pushing, pulling, and exerting effort to realize one’s true nature, spontaneously, the Spirit (or Self) guides us forward.